 On May 4, 2018, the SCDOT transmitted electronic copies of the final cultural resources survey report to the FHWA, Eastern Band of Cherokee Indians, the Muscogee (Creek) Nation, and SHPO on behalf of FHWA.
 Also on May 4, 2018, the SCDOT mailed an electronic copy (on a flash drive) to the United Keetowah Band of Cherokee Indians.
 The Muscogee (Creek) Nation emailed the SCDOT on May 17, 2018, and concurred on the findings of no historic or traditional cultural properties affected (Appendix B).
+The United Keetowah Band of Cherokee Indians returned a signed concurrence letter to the SCDOT on August 29, 2018 (Appendix B).
+They included standard caveats for inadvertent discoveries and post-review discoveries during construction activities.
 On May 18, 2018, the SCDOT mailed a physical copy of the final cultural resources survey report to the Catawba Indian Nation.
 On May 22, 2018, the FHWA transmitted an electronic copy of the final cultural resources survey report to the Cherokee Nation.